- Unite your essay and give it direction with a theme or thesis. The thesis is the main point you want to communicate.

 - Don't include information that doesn't support your thesis.

 - Don't start your essay with "I was born in..." or "My parents came from..."

 - Don't write an autobiography, itinerary, or resume in prose.

 - Don't try to be a clown (but gentle humor is OK).

 - Don't be afraid to start over if the essay just isn't working or doesn't answer the essay question.

 - Don't try to impress your reader with your vocabulary.

-- Don't rely exclusively on your computer to check your spelling.
+- Don't rely exclusively on your computer to check your spelling or grammar.

 - Don't provide a collection of generic statements and platitudes.

 - Don't give mealy-mouthed, weak excuses for your GPA or test scores.